-Circle, represents movement, time and spirituality, it could be thought of as a cycle of human life.
+Circle, representing movement, time and spirituality, could be thought of as a cycle of human life.
 From the moment we are born, begins our experiences and adventures, to the moment our eyes are closed for eternity.
 Every path taken or forced to take, decisions made by choice or destiny, every joyful feeling and heartbreak we felt, forms this cycle.

 She intends to share her passion with others by encouraging them to relate with her art through imagination of their own cycle of life.